 If ever there was a pop ‘n roll survivor, Kyle Vincent is that man.
 Vincent began his musical career at the age of 8, playing saxophone in his native Berkeley, California school system’s innovative jazz program.
 As a teen he went on to take bass lessons from multi-platinum guitarist Joe Satriani, and voice lessons from renowned San Francisco opera singer Claudine Spindt, before moving to L.A. to become lead singer of the influential teen L.A. power-pop foursome, Candy (which featured future Guns 'n Roses axe man Gilby Clarke).

 After Candy, Vincent signed to several major labels as a solo artist, releasing many high quality albums, and enjoying a hit with the infectious pop ditty, "Wake Me Up (When The World's Worth Waking Up For)", which lit up the radio during the summer of ’97, and was featured in the Garry Marshall film, The Other Sister.
 The song went to #1 in many markets and Top 20 on the national Adult charts.

-Kyle credits singing along to Barry Manilow albums as a teen with developing his singing voice.
-As fate would have it, years later he would be the opening act on Manilow's Greatest Hits & Then Some tour.
+Kyle credits singing along to Bee Gees & Barry Manilow albums as a teen with developing his singing voice.
+As fate would have it, years later Manilow would pick the emerging singer to be the opening act on Manilow's Greatest Hits & Then Some tour.

 For a few years Vincent was the lead singer in a reformed Bay City Rollers, and even did a tour of duty fronting 70s hit- makers, Bo Donaldson & The Heywoods.
 Of these retro stints Vincent remarks: “I’m pretty much the go-to guy when there’s some wayward 70s band in need of a singer.
 I’ve been a Roller and a Heywood.
 I’m waiting for the O’Jays to call.”